cpran/cpran/doc/cpran.md

     If a new version of an installed plugin has been released, you can use **upgrade** to bring your local installation up to date.
-You can specify a name to upgrade that individual plugin, or you can call it with no arguments, to upgrade all plugins that are out of date.
+You can specify a name to upgrade that individual plugin, or you can call it with no arguments to upgrade all plugins that are out of date.

     See [CPrAN::Command::upgrade](upgrade) for the full documentation.